FIDATA/website/src/content/en/development_and_building.md

 *	Python 3 works with UTF-8 by default, which takes away all problems with code pages.
-*	The most packages have been already ported to Python 3.
+*	Most of the packages have been already ported to Python 3.

 ### Considered alternatives